hilton/hilton.github.com/blog/_posts/2020-12-08-dev-environment-documentation.md

 ## Save time and spread team rotation cost

-You get two benefits from writing documentation for new team members to use during their first few weeks on the team:
+You get two benefits from writing documentation for new team members to use during their first weeks on the team:

 1. save time - it takes less time to write development environment documentation than to figure it out
 2. spread the cost of team member changes - reduce the impact on existing team members.